Ami Mali Hicks: Career

+Artistry

 Around 1889, Hicks returned to New York City and began working at the Baynes Mosaic-Tracery Company making designs for metalwork.
 Simultaneously she continued her studies at the School of Artist Artisans on West Twenty-third Street to learn wallpaper design and book-cover designing, also teaching metalwork at the school.
 In 1892, one of her stencil designs was chosen to adorn the frieze of the assembly room for the Woman's Building at the World's Columbian Exposition the following year.
+Hicks' stencil design consisted of a pine motif, of which she maintain ownership, having only allowed the use of her work at the fair.
 She sold wall paper designs and made metal tracery patterns for Tiffany Glass and Decorating Company, but found she was unable to financially support herself without taking on additional work as a director of art works at the Lotus Press and several other printing houses.
 She supervised the printing of menus, programs, cards and bookplates, as well as creating the designs to be printed.
 By 1903, she had expanded her classes and was teaching design at the Guild of Arts and Crafts for which she served as financial secretary.
 In 1906, Hicks and other artisans formed the National Society of Craftsmen and she was elected to serve a three-year term as a director on the board.

+Hicks began to focus on batik and exhibited pieces at the Second Annual Exhibition of the National Arts Club in 1908, where her wall hanging was praised for her use of color.
+She began experimenting with dyes, often creating her own combinations to match decorations for home decor.
+Hicks was passionate about the use of vivid color, using both her own dyes and others, Hicks made use of various techniques when dyeing fabric to assure the presence of intense color, one of which being the wax resist technique.
+By blocking out spaces on the cloth with wax the spaces saturated with wax do not take in dye, allowing Hicks to create unique designs.
+Another technique that Hicks made use of when dyeing fabrics consisted of dyeing the fabric twice while the fabric was still wet and blending multiple colors together.
+The creation of color combinations was often achieved through the blending of analogous colors.
+Materials that Hicks practiced fabric dyeing on consisted of hand-woven and braided mats, curtains, water-color sketches, scarves, and silks.
+Hicks often took to her farm in New Jersey when making her hand dyed pieces.
+Though Hicks continued to produce batiks, she also made woven works, draperies, and produced watercolors influenced by Japanese styles.
+She began to publish books and articles on arts and crafts, including such works as "Batik, Its Making and Its Use" (House & Garden (November 1913), The Craft of Handmade Rugs (1914), Everyday Art (1925), and Color in Action (1937).
+In 1919, she joined the faculty of a theatrical school run by Yvette Guilbert and was responsible for teaching costume and scenery design.